fatih-ilhan/fatih-ilhan.github.io/_publications/TSMCC.md

 ## Abstract
-In this study, we propose a new two-stage machine learning based training algorithm that aims increasing multiclass classification performance through incorporating anomaly detection.
+<div style="text-align: justify">In this study, we propose a new two-stage machine
+learning based training algorithm that aims increasing multiclass classification performance through incorporating anomaly detection.
 In the first stage, separate anomaly detectors are